-Required Minimum Distributions: As per the Internal Revenue Service's definition, Required Minimum Distributions "...are minimum amounts that a retirement plan account owner must withdraw annually starting with the year he or she reaches 70 1⁄2 years of age or, if later, the year in which he or she retires."
+Required Minimum Distributions: As per the Internal Revenue Service's definition, Required Minimum Distributions "...are minimum amounts that a retirement plan account owner must withdraw annually starting with the year he or she reaches 73 years of age or, if later, the year in which he or she retires."
 You should contact your Provider(s) to determine the amount of your required minimum amount.

-Taxation: Income tax is payable on amounts you draw from the Plan.
+Taxation: Income tax is payable on amounts you draw from the Plan, if you made your contributions on a pre-tax basis.
 Your Provider will assist you with any tax withholding that is either required by state and federal governments or requested by you.
 You should discuss all tax matters relating to the Plan with qualified counsel.